grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 # Driving the implementation from Specification

-As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I'd like to show you three techniques for turning a false Statement true.
+As one of the last topics of the core TDD techniques that don't require us to delve into the object-oriented design world, I'd like to show you three techniques for turning a false Statement true.
 The names of the techniques come from a book by Kent Beck, [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page) and are:

 1. Type the obvious implementation
 1. Fake it (`til you make it)
 1. Triangulate

-Don't worry if these names don't tell you anything, the techniques are not that difficult to grasp and I will try to give an example for each of them.
+Don't worry if these names don't tell you anything, the techniques are not that difficult to grasp and I will try to give an example of each of them.

 ## Type the obvious implementation